 - How will you be able to help once the project has been launched?

-- What is your process in regards to testing and quality assurance?
+- What is your process in regard to testing and quality assurance?

-- What is your approach towards security?
+- What is your approach toward security?
 Do you have any relevant qualifications or accreditations?

 A good startup tech partner will have no issues answering any questions you have, either by email or video call.

 If you’re not a developer, ask someone with experience if they can help you go over the answers you receive.
 They’ll be able to let you know if something isn’t viable or if the tech partner is trying to confuse you with jargon!

 In summary: a reliable startup tech partner can take you to places